mkp170791/numpy/doc/neps/nep-0022-ndarray-duck-typing-overview.rst

 Full duck arrays are, well, kind of boring.
 They have exactly the same semantics as ndarray, with differences being restricted to under-the-hood decisions about how the data is actually stored.
-The kind of people that are excited about making numpy more extensible are also, unsurprisingly, excited about changing or extending numpy’s semantics.
+The kind of people that are excited about making numpy_demo more extensible are also, unsurprisingly, excited about changing or extending numpy_demo’s semantics.
 So there’s been a lot of discussion of how to best support partial duck arrays.
 We've been guilty of this ourself.